Jay Summer is a health content writer and editor. She holds a B.S. in psychology and master's degrees in writing and public policy.

 Vastu shastra is an ancient architectural tradition that hails from India.
 Practitioners view buildings as living organisms that can be designed in harmony with the energy of the universe.
 The concept leans on Hindu mythology and beliefs, such as the human body having its own north and south poles, similar to the Earth.

-When you sleep toward the south, according to vastu shastra, you line up your body’s magnetic energy with that of the Earth.
+according to vastu shastra, you line up your body’s magnetic energy with that of the Earth.
 Your “north pole,” or your head, is oriented towards the Earth’s south pole, so opposite poles can attract.
 When you lie the other way, you have two similar poles facing each other, which practitioners believe may contribute to headaches and high blood pressure.

 While there is no research connecting headaches and sleep direction, there is some evidence that sleeping toward the south may reduce your risk of high blood pressure.
 One study compared people who slept in an east-west direction versus north-south direction.
 After a period of three months, those who slept in the north-south orientation had lower blood pressure, better sleep quality, and longer sleep overall.
 As a result, the researchers concluded that sleeping in alignment with the Earth’s electromagnetic field could improve sleep quality.